dcm4che/dcm4chee-arc-cs/docs/networking/config/auditLogger.rst

     .. _dcmAuditMessageBOM:

     dcmAuditMessageBOM_"
-    "Timestamp in UTC",boolean,"Specify if RFC 5424 Syslog TIMESTAMP and the Event Date/Time of the audit message are specified in Coordinated Universal Time or in Local Time; use Local Time zone if absent","
+    "Timestamp in UTC",boolean,"Specify if RFC 5424 Syslog TIMESTAMP and the Event Date/Time of the audit message are specified in Coordinated Universal Time.
+Default indicates it will be in Local Time zone.","
     .. _dcmAuditTimestampInUTC:

     dcmAuditTimestampInUTC_"
-    "Message Format XML",boolean,"Specify whether or not the XML audit message is formatted with linefeeds and indentation; disabled if absent","
+    "Message Format XML",boolean,"Specify whether or not the XML audit message is formatted with line feeds and indentation.","
     .. _dcmAuditMessageFormatXML:

     dcmAuditMessageFormatXML_"